aspose-barcode/Aspose.BarCode-Products/barcode/net/_index.md

-// Save the image to your system and set its image format to Jpeg
+// Save the barcode image in the JPEG image format to your file system

 generator.Save(dataDir + "output.jpg", BarCodeImageFormat.Jpeg);</code></pre>
     </div>
    </div>
    <div class="col-lg-12">
     <h2 class="h2title">
-     Imaging, Rotation &amp; Sizing Support
+     Imaging, Rotation, and Sizing Features
     </h2>
     <p>
-     Aspose.BarCode for .NET allows the manipulation of label borders, border colors, style, margins, and width.
-It also provides the ability to modify image color, background color, and bar color.
-You can also rotate barcode images to any angle and produce high-quality images with anti-aliasing.
-In addition to this, you can set customized resolutions for the resultant images while saving them to any of the supported image formats.
+     Aspose.BarCode for .NET allows adjusting barcode label borders, border colors, style, margins, and width.
+It also enables modifying the background, bar, and border colors of a barcode image.
+Moreover, you can rotate barcode labels at any angle and produce high-quality images with anti-aliasing.
+In addition, you can customize the resolution of the generated barcode images and save them in any of the supported image formats.
     </p>
    </div>
    <div class="col-lg-12">
     <h2 class="h2title">
-     Scanning Barcode
+     Scanning Barcodes
     </h2>
     <p>
-     Barcode API contains another powerful feature to read or detect the most commonly used 1D and 2D barcodes, detecting them anywhere.
-Just few lines of code to detect the barcodes from the image.
+     Aspose barcode API contains the other powerful feature to read or detect barcodes of the most commonly used 1D and 2D symbologies.
+Just a few lines of code are required to read barcodes from an image.
     </p>
     <div class="codeblock" id="code">
      <h3>